dhocker/athomepowerlineserver/README.md

 Copyright © 2014, 2020 Dave Hocker (<AtHomeX10@gmail.com>)

 # Overview
+**Notice:
+Version 2021.1.0.3 at tag v2021.1.0.3 is the last version to support X10.
+Versions after that only support WiFi based plugs and bulbs.**

 The original version of AtHomePowerlineServer was written for X10 controllers and modules.